CanningRoad/canningroad.github.io/_activities/foodbank.md

 when: Fridays at 5pm
 ---

-It can be hard to get by on a low-paying job or benefits.
-The food bank is here to help out by providing free food which you can take away, which has been provided by local businesses through a charity called the [Trussel Trust][trussel].
+It's hard to get by on a low-paying job or benefits.
+The food bank is here to help out by providing free food which you can take away, which has been provided by local businesses and charitable givers.
 The foodbank is held in our schoolroom (the big green building), and all of us are volunteers who give up our time to help the neighbourhood.

 ## What's it like?

-You can come to the foodbank and just pick up your food parcel, or maybe stay for a cup of tea or coffee...
+You can come to the foodbank and stay for a cup of tea or coffee, or just pick up your food parcel:

 ### If you have time for a cuppa: